 Autumn is one of my absolute favourite times of year (yes, I am that basic.
-Bring out the Uggs and Pumpkin Spice!), and whenever I get asked what’s a good time to travel to Norway, I recommend travelling in September-October.
+Bring out the Uggs and Pumpkin Spice!), and whenever I get asked what’s a good time to travel to Norway, I recommend travelling in September-October (head this way for my complete month-by-month breakdown of when to visit Norway).
 Autumn in Norway (or, you know, fall in Norway) is absolutely beautiful, with stunning colours, crisp air and just an all-round “hygge” feeling that you can’t miss.

 If you want to visit Norway in autumn (or any other time of year), start by reading my guide to planning your Norway trip!

 The answer to this one is quite obvious.
 Anyone visiting Norway should visit the Aurland and Flåm area, at the end of the Sognefjord in Western Norway.
 Aurland is less than a 3-hour drive from Bergen (here’s how to get there), and once you’re there you won’t want to leave.
 Aurland is not just the village where I grew up, it’s also a little haven by the fjord, cozy and beautiful, and the perfect place for visiting in Autumn.

 The Sognefjord is Norway’s longest and deepest fjord (and the most dramatic, in my opinion).
 For anyone travelling to Norway, I always recommend visiting the area.
 One of the arms of the Sognefjord; Nærøyfjorden is one of Norway’s (two) World Heritage Listed fjords (the Geirangerfjord being the other).
 There are plenty of ways to see the fjords, and Aurland is the perfect base for a visit!